Antz1803/Computer-Laboratory-Inventory-System/README.md

 🧩 Iteraction for the System

-→ Go to "tools" and hover the "nugets package" then click the "Package Console".
+→ Go to "Tools" and hover the "Nuget Package Manager" then click the "Package Manager Console".
 Put Update-database in the console.

 → For the MS Excel file on inventory go to resources and find "Inventory File".